Horia Demian: Career

-He was selected to play in the Romania national basketball team 165 times and received the award "Maestru al Sportului" from the Romanian Basketball Federation in 1964.
+Born in Cluj, he was selected to play in the Romania national basketball team 165 times and received the award "Maestru al Sportului" from the Romanian Basketball Federation in 1964.
 He took part in four Eurobasket tournaments, including the Eurobasket 1967 in Finland, where Romania classified fifth, its best classification in history.

 After ending his career as player, he continued as coach.